 Our Account Information solution provides access to the following data:

 Our Account Information solution is available in all European Economic Area countries that are subject to PSD2 regulation.
-In all these countries Nordigen (Ltd. Nordigen Solutions) operates as an authorised AISP.
-You can see the full list ouf countries here.
+In all these countries Nordigen (Nordigen Solutions Ltd.) operates as an authorized AISP.
+You can see the full bank coverage in each country here.

-To use Account Information, you are required to sign up to Nordigen's Open Banking Portal and acquire an access token.
+To use Account Information, you are required to sign up to Nordigen's Open Banking Portal and acquire user secrets.

-Access tokens are used for client authentication and API request authorization.
+User secrets are used to create acces tokens which in turn are used for client authentication and API request authorization.
 The access token is provided through the HTTP authorization header.

 The diagram below depicts an example of the customer journey for our clients' end users.

-- The ASPSP provides an interface for the end user to link their account data.
-This view is developed and hosted by the ASPSP, therefore, neither you, nor Nordigen can influence the look and feel of this view.
-The ASPSP view depends on each ASPSP.
+(3) The financial institution provides an interface for the end user to link their account data.
+This view is developed and hosted by the financial institution, therefore, neither you nor Nordigen can influence the look and feel of this view*.
+The financial institution view depends on each financial institution.

-- After a successful authentication on the ASPSP site, the end user is redirected to the fifth view, developed and hosted by Nordigen, where they see a success message.
-At this point their access token is securely stored on the Nordigen side.
-The access token enables Nordigen to fetch bank account data from the respective ASPSP.
+After successful authentication, their access token is securely stored on the Nordigen side.
+The access token enables Nordigen to fetch bank account data from the respective financial institution.

-- Once the end user has concluded the process, you are able to access the raw data via the Nordigen API.
+Once the end user has successfully concluded the process, you can access the raw data via the Nordigen API.